Ch-Zakaria-star/simple_shell/README.md

-Simple Shell Project partnered by simple_shell and Zakaria Chajia
+Simple Shell Project partnered by
+Chajia Zakaria and Mahlet Tadesse